We proudly present our entrepreneurial friends and their coffees.

 A relatively unknown coffee origin with a young, vibrant specialty coffee community that is quickly making their country's sweet, zesty coffees known across the world.
 We are doing all to support such inspiring homegrown development.

-Sweet citric acidity that balances with a pleasantly surprising round, cardamom-like savouriness and silky mouthfeel.
+Kenya washed, honey and natural lots.
+Very different processing methods but a generally sweet citric acidity that balances with a pleasantly surprising round, cardamom-like savouriness and silky mouthfeel.

+Washed, honey and natural lots.
 Cherry sweetness and smooth, macadamia-like body with a tangy, almost spicy aftertaste.

 Indonesian coffee is among the most diverse and undiscovered in the world, and the robusta we found in Flores is a sweet, chocolaty class of its own.
 We formed a task force to upgrade this underdog species and turn it into the pride of the island.